AstraZeneca PLC (AZN) to Issue Semi-annual Dividend of $0.47 on September 11th

-AstraZeneca PLC (NASDAQ:AZN – Get Free Report) announced a semi-annual dividend on Friday, July 28th, Wall Street Journal reports.
-Investors of record on Friday, August 11th will be given a dividend of 0.465 per share on Monday, September 11th.
+AstraZeneca PLC (NASDAQ:AZN – Get Free Report) declared a semi-annual dividend on Friday, July 28th, Wall Street Journal reports.
+Investors of record on Friday, August 11th will be paid a dividend of 0.465 per share on Monday, September 11th.
 This represents a yield of 2%.
 The ex-dividend date of this dividend is Thursday, August 10th.

 Wall Street Analysts Forecast Growth